Saturday, April 26, 2014

 The Lunchbox also brings with it a perceptive style of filmmaking.
 The film does not adopt a simplistic style of storytelling and it leaves a lot many things for the viewer to figure out.
 For example, when Fernandes goes back to the restaurant, from where he orders food, to compliment them for it, we see a number of lunchboxes with exactly the same color of the bag as the one Ila sends helping us figure out how the goof-up might have happened.
 At another point, Aslam says about his father-in-law that he smiled the last during 'chaurasi ke World Cup.'
 Then we can totally believe that he would make mistakes in accounts because World Cup happened in 'terasi.'
 Given the extent of detailing in the film, I think that it is somewhat deliberate.
 In the beginning, Ila is trying to make a spicy dish because a way to a man's heart is through her stomach.
 We see the aloofness of her husband and we suspect that he might be having an extramarital affair although the film does not mention it explicitly at that point.
 What was also peculiar was that while washing clothes, Ila always used to smell her husband's clothes giving another indication of her suspicion.
 The first time, she smells them and everything is fine.
 In a later scene, we see she smells his shirt again and confirms what she as well as we suspected all along.
 In the end, she gets a call from her mother and we know what has happened.
 Her father has died.

 As mentioned earlier, The Lunchbox evokes nostalgia for the old days.
 As they say, the best thing about nostalgia is that it makes one feel young and old at the same time.
 Fernandes watches old episodes of Yeh Jo Hai Zindagi.
 It is interesting to note that they play the title song in one of the scenes which go by this: "Yeh jo hai zindagi, thori meethi, thori khatti, thori teekhi, thori pheekhi."
-Isn't it then befitting to name the film The Lunchbox which is a box of all these flavors?
+Isn't it befitting to name the film The Lunchbox which is a box of all these flavors?
 Is our life any different from the various constituents of the lunchbox — a bit sugary, a bit tangy, a bit spicy, a bit bland?
 Maybe this was one underlying message of the film.
 Food is a metaphor for the love they crave.
 The way Fernandes opens up after eating Ila's food, the way Aslam craves delicious food so that he does not have to eat bananas every single day, and the way Ila's mother says she is hungry when Ila's father dies as if his death drained everything out of her and now she craves for more food.

 Before I come to what I felt about the ending, I want to share a very interesting article related to Bhutan and Gross National Happiness.
 It says here"In the end it came to a conjecture where my colleague declared that depression of Sajaan and Ila is because of the society and somehow related to Gross National Happiness (GNH).
 The above is the display of Socialist mindset.
 We expect the state to solve our personal depressions.
 We criticize the state for our individual problems.
 We drag the society and state into our domestic issues.
 Sajaan and Ila are celluloid character and with their idiosyncratic ideas they can go ahead and live in Bhutan with the excuse of GNH but I find it really funny when normal people start equating this with real life and compare it with society."